 control until they stop nursing.

 When you get internal breast yeast infection it indicates that your good bacterial levels are very low because it is good bacteria that keep yeast under control in the body.
-The mother also passes along these good bacteria through her breast milk to the baby and this jump starts the baby's immune system.
-Most of the time the baby develops a yeast infection as well, usually thrush, which is a yeast infection of the mouth.
+The mother also passes along these good bacteria, along with all her antibodies, through her breast milk to the baby and this jump starts the baby's immune system.
+Most of the time the baby develops a yeast infection as well, usually oral thrush, which is a yeast infection of the mouth.

 This study talks about the use of drugs on the nipples and swabbing the inside of the infants mouth with prescription creams for 14 days.
 If success is not achieved, fluconazole is usually prescribed for two to four weeks.
 In spite of the prescription drugs and the long length of treatment, it often does not work.